 I’m Taha!
 I am an Assistant Professor of Computer Science at Washington & Lee University.
 I completed my PhD in 2020 at the University of Illinois at Chicago, where I was advised by Chris Kanich.
 I'm originally from Pakistan, where I did my undergraduate in Electrical Engineering at the Lahore University of Management Sciences.
+Throughout my career, I have had the opportunity to work with many amazing people in both industry and adacemia.

 My research interests are broadly in the areas of security, privacy, Internet freedom and human-computer interaction (HCI).
 My work incorporates data-driven methods to understand human factors in security, quantify cybercrime, and create systems that improve the overall security and usability of the Internet.
 As an educator, I am also interested in Computer Science pedagogical research.